fathimashihana/fathimashihana.github.io/_pages/cv.md

 Work experience
 ======
-* Post Doctoral Research (Temporary Full-time)- 2021 - 2025 | Centenary Institute of Cancer Medicine & Cell Biology - The University of Sydney, Australia
+* Postdoctoral Research (Temporary Full-time)- 03/2021 - 12/2025 | Centenary Institute of Cancer Medicine & Cell Biology - The University of Sydney, Australia
   * Duties include:
   * Use well-established clinical models for investigating alcoholic and non-alcoholic fatty liver diseases
   * Imaging zebrafish using fluorescence and confocal microscopy